-Mozambique is divided into two major topographical regions:To the north of the Zambezi river that runs almost through central Mozambique, a narrow coastline and bordering plateau slope upward into hills and a series of rugged highlands like Angonia Highlands and Lichinga Highlands (as shown on map) punctuated by scattered mountains.
+Monte Binga (marked on the map), peaking at 2,435 m, is the highest point of Mozambique; the Indian Ocean (0 m) is the lowest.
+To the north of the Zambezi River that runs almost through central Mozambique, a narrow coastline and bordering plateau slope upward into hills and a series of rugged highlands like Angonia Highlands and Lichinga Highlands (as shown on map) punctuated by scattered mountains.

+South of the Zambezi River, the lowlands are much wider with scattered hills and mountains along its borders with South Africa, Swaziland, and Zambia.
 The country is drained by several significant rivers, with the Zambezi being the largest and most important.
 The Zambezi is in fact the fourth-longest river in Africa, and the largest flowing into the Indian Ocean from Africa.
 Other important rivers flowing in Mozambique include Limpopo, Licungo, Lurio, Rovuma, and others.

 Lake Malawi (Nyasa) is the country's major lake.
 As seen on the map, it is located on Mozambique's border with Malawi.
 The Cahora Bassa is Africa's fourth-largest artificial lake.
 A small slice of Malawi's Lake Chiuta sits in Mozambique.

 Mozambique is divided into 10 provinces.
 In alphabetical order, these are as follows: Cabo Delgado, Gaza, Inhambane, Manica, Maputo, Nampula, Niassa, Sofala, Tete, Zambezia.
 The country also hosts one city, the Cidade de Maputo.
 The provinces are subdivided into 129 districts which, in turn, are divided into 405 Administrative Posts.
 The latter is divided into Localidades.